Mota-Engil: Controversies

 In Peru, Mota-Engil was among 30 companies referred to in an investigation by the Peruvian Public Ministry in 2018 on suspicion of benefiting from public works contracts through illegal agreements, in which the company would receive contracts in exchange for a percentage of the value of the work.

 In 2019, members of Mota-Engil in Argentina, together with Rovella Carranza and the construction company JCR, with whom they were associated with, were called to appear in court in Argentina as part of a process known as "Corruption Notebooks", the largest investigation against corruption in the history of Argentina.
-At issue is the suspicion of joining an illicit association led by former president Cristina Kirchner to divert money from public works on a weekly basis.
+At issue was the allegation of joining an illicit association led by former president Cristina Kirchner to divert money from public works on a weekly basis.

 In 2020, Mota-Engil announced the sale of more than 30% of its capital to the Chinese public company CCCC, one of the largest infrastructure groups in the world.